jenkinsci/forensics-api-plugin/README.md

   - code churn (changed lines since created)
 - **Commit tracking**: Tracks all new commits that are part of a build.
 Using this information plugins can search for builds that contain a specific commit.
+- **Commit statistics**: Collects commit statistics for all new commits in a build or in a series of builds (e.g. for all commits of a pull request).
+This includes:
+  - commits count
+  - changed files count
+  - addded and deleted lines
 - **Reference build**: Several plugins that report build statistics (test results, code coverage, metrics, static analysis warnings) typically show their reports in two different ways: either as absolute report (e.g., total number of tests or warnings, overall code coverage) or as relative delta report (e.g., additional tests,